DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 ### Updating a claim

-Support users can update claims either manually via one of the actions on the claim details page, or via a bulk upload on the claims list.
+Support users can update claims manually by taking one of the actions on the claim details page or uploading them in bulk on the claims list.

 The accredited provider response upload can result in a claim being in one of two states: